Balvald/ArtemisScannerTracker/README.md

 - #6 Current System and Body display.
 - #7 Clonal Colonial Range display.
 Will only show up when near a planet.
     - Shows the Current position on a planet (lat, long, heading) and the distance, colonial range and bearing to the scan location to any of the last 2 scans of the currently conducted sampling.
-    - Distance to a Scan is red while being closer thant he Clonal Colonial Range of the exobiological biology
+    - _New_ Distance to a Scan is red while being closer thant he Clonal Colonial Range of the exobiological biology
-    - Distance to a Scan turns green once you ventured further on the planet from the scan than its Clonal Colonial Range
+    - _New_ Distance to a Scan turns green once you ventured further on the planet from the scan than its Clonal Colonial Range
-    - Once both Scans are green the Current position will light up green aswell.
+    - _New_ Once both Scans are green the Current position will light up green aswell.
 - #8 Finished Scan display.
 Shows how many Scans are in the current system.
-    - Shows how many Scans are finished on the planet you're located on and shows how many exobiology scans are left.
     - Lists them by Planet names assigned to their respective species.
-Button expands and collapses the list of finished scans.
-Scans with "*" around the Planet name have not been sold yet and will be lost upon death.
+    - The Button expands and collapses the list of finished scans.
+    - Scans with "*" around the Planet name have not been sold yet and will be lost upon death.
+    - _New_ Shows how many Scans are finished on the planet you're located on and shows how many exobiology scans are left.
-    - Names of Species that you've already scanned on a planet will be green once you're located on said planet.
+    - _New_ Names of Species that you've already scanned on a planet will be green once you're located on said planet.

 ### Settings
 ![Preferences](https://i.imgur.com/muIH1Tv.png "preferences ui")